-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Journal Article Reviews (4)
+Journal Article Review Assignments (4)

-The student will review 4 journal articles about a disease or topic found in the readings due in each of the even-numbered modules/weeks.
+The student will review 4 journal articles about a disease or topic found in the readings due in each of the even-numbered Module: Week.
 The student will write a 4–5-page paper in current AMA format that summarizes the selected article and critiques the findings of the article.
 The paper must include at least 5 references in addition to the course textbooks and the Bible.

 Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice and/or true/false and 1 short essay question, and have a 1-hour time limit.